rahathossain690/Nobackchat/README.md

 # Nobackchat
 Simple REST API Backend for chat application built with MongoDB and Node.js.
-Feel free to use it for your front-end chat application/
+Feel free to use it for your front-end chat application.
+Hopefully I will try to provide a running API for any Chat-Application to use later on.

 ## To use
 1. Install node and npm.